Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: EXPERIMENTAL SETUP

-\textbf{Absolute and relative detector performance.} Our goal in this analysis is first to present the performance (i.e., detection rate) of each detector, and then determine whether any classifier is dominated by another (thus making it redundant, unless it is more computationally efficient).
-We begin our analysis by presenting the absolute performance of each detector.
-As can be seen in Table \ref{tab:accuracy}, the accuracy of the detectors ranges between 82.88\%--95.5\%, with the more computationally-expensive detectors generally achieving the better performance.
+\textbf{Absolute and relative detector performance.} Our goal in this analysis is first to present the performance (i.e., detection rate) of each detector and then to determine whether any classifier is dominated by another (thus making it redundant, unless it is more computationally efficient).
+We begin our analysis by presenting the absolute performance for our two datasets.
+Table~\ref{tab:accuracy} presents the performance of the detectors for both datasets with regard to the mean F1-score, true positive (malware detection) rate, and false positive (misclassification of benign files) rate.
+The F1-scores of the PE detectors ranges from 83.11 to 95.48\%, and that of the APK detectors ranges from 86.35 to 94.13\%.
+For both datasets, the more computationally-expensive detectors generally perform better.

-Next we attempted to determine whether any detector is dominated by another.
-For each detector, we analyzed the files it misclassified in order to determine whether they would be correctly classified by another detector.
-The results of this analysis, presented in Table \ref{tab:compensate}, show that no detector is being dominated.
-Moreover, the large variance in the detection rates of other detectors for misclassified files further suggests that an intelligent selection of detector subsets -- where the detectors complement each other -- can yield high detection accuracy.
+Next, we attempt to determine whether any detector is dominated by another (i.e., if one detector produces classifications that are equal to or better than those of another detector for any given file).
+Table~\ref{tab:compensate} shows the results of this analysis for the PE and APK detectors.
+The value of each cell indicates what percentage of the files that were \textit{incorrectly classified} by one detector (row) where \textit{correctly classified} by another (column).
+For example, the pefile detector was able to correctly classify 50.32\% of the errors of the byte3g detector.
+Therefore, as seen in the tables, \textit{no detector is being dominated by another}.
+Moreover, the large variance in the detection rates of detectors for misclassified files shown in Table~\ref{tab:compensate} further suggests that an intelligent selection of detector subsets --- where detectors complement each other --- can yield a high F1 score.
+Our conclusions are further supported by our analysis in Appendix \ref{apndx:compensate_fp}, which repeats the experiments using a different decision threshold.

-\textbf{Detectors confidence score distributions.} Next we analyze the confidence score distribution of the various detectors.
-Our goal in this analysis is to determine whether the detectors are capable of nuanced analysis; we hypothesize that detectors which produce multiple values on the [0,1] scale (rather than only 0s and 1s) might enable our DRL approach to devise more nuanced policies for selecting detector combinations.
+\textbf{Confidence score distributions of detectors.} Next, we analyze the detectors' confidence score distributions.
+Our goal in this analysis is to determine whether the detectors are capable of nuanced analysis; we hypothesize that detectors which produce multiple values on the [0,1] scale (rather than only zeros and ones) are more likely to enable our DRL approach to devise more nuanced strategies for selecting detector combinations.